fafalone/cTaskDialog64/README.md

 ### Current Version: v1.4 Universal Compatibility Version

 cTaskDialog :: A complete class wrapper for `TaskDialogIndirect`, with additional custom features, universally compatible with VB6/VBA7/twinBASIC x86/x64\
+**Update (v1.4, 19 Jan 2024):** Incorrect versions of mTDSample.bas were being used that did have conditonal PtrSafe declares.
+This has been fixed in the root dir for the VBP, in the Export dir, in the twinproj, and on VBForums.\
 **Update (v1.4, 17 Jan 2024):**\
 After review, I've included the undocumented additional common buttons that were used in the AccessUI version (thanks!).
 The following .CommonButtons are now available, with their return value given in parentheses: